-If you use APIs to add, update, or delete the large amounts of data frequently and repeatedly, the number of the recorded audit logs will be increased.
+If you add, update, or delete a large amount of data frequently and repeatedly when using APIs, a large number of audit logs is recorded.

-- Shorten the Retention Periods of Audit Logs:
+- Shorten the retention period of audit logs:

-Reducing the number of the recorded logs may reduce the disk usage.
+Reducing the number of logs to be recorded may reduce your disk usage.